Insights and experiences

 Another immensely important aspect that contributed to my choice and that I would like to highlight here is the amount of responsibility and recognition I get at MUFG.
 Since the first day of my internship I was a fully accepted member of the team.
 I got very senior manager exposure since the very beginning, attending different level meetings daily.
 Once I joined the graduate programme, I had my first client meeting within a month.
 I am always given appropriate credit for the work that I personally prepare.
 I believe that the relatively small team sizes and flat organisational structure within DCM positively contribute to this, and I truly believe that I would not have been able to achieve this level of responsibility this early on elsewhere.
 This also links to the aspect mentioned above, as individual contribution and skills are recognised, appreciated and celebrated at MUFG.

-Working in Product Control
+Working in product control

 Junaid